 “If you’ve ever had a chance to drive over the previous bridge, you would realize that the existing infrastructure was literally deteriorating and obsolete,” Adam Hollon, Project Manager of South Capitol Bridgebuilders said in an interview with Bisnow.
 “Knowing that the existing structure was deteriorating, it was time for the existing bridge to come down and for a new one to be put up.
 This would help unify the community.”

-Through the use of a Project Labor Agreement between the Carpenters Union, Department of Transportation and Baltimore-DC Building Trades, there was a joint effort to provide opportunity for on-the-job training for local DC residents.
-Responsible development like this affects everyone in the community and provides local workers the ability to earn fair wages, support local businesses, pay into District programs for students, veterans, and seniors.
+Through a Project Labor Agreement between the Carpenters Union, Department of Transportation, and Baltimore-DC Building Trades, there was a joint effort to provide an opportunity for on-the-job training for local DC residents.
+Responsible development affects everyone in the community and offers local workers the ability to earn fair wages, support local businesses, and pay into District programs for students, veterans, and seniors.
 Most importantly, it provides a career path for local workers to gain the skills necessary to build the next big project in their community.